Coping with the sudden death of a pet parrot can be hard, especially if it was young.

 - Weight loss

 Goiters cause sudden death.
-The enlarged thyroid can put a strain on the heart, resulting in rapid heart failure.
+The enlarged thyroid can strain the heart, resulting in rapid heart failure.
 This condition can be triggered by an iodine deficiency or exposure to toxic foods and chemicals.

 Also known as coronary artery disease, atherosclerosis is a common disease in birds.
 Any parrot can develop it, but African greys, Amazons, cockatiels, and monk parakeets are most susceptible.

-Atherosclerosis is caused by a buildup of plaque (fats and cholesterol) in the arteries.
+Atherosclerosis is caused by plaque (fats and cholesterol) in the arteries.
 This can restrict the flow of blood around the body.
 If part of the plaque breaks away, it can lead to a fatal blood clot.

 Often, parrots with coronary artery disease don’t display obvious symptoms.
 Sudden and unexpected death is the first and only indicator that anything was wrong.